HoGentTIN/linux-training-hogent/modules/bootloader/030_boot_theory.md

     root  (hd0,0)
     makeactive

-Chainloading refers to grub loading another operating system\'s bootloader.
+Chainloading refers to grub loading another operating system's bootloader.
 The `chainloader` switch receives one option: the number of sectors to read and boot.
 For `DOS` and `OS/2` one sector is enough.
 Note that `DOS` requires the